vrnvu/vrnvu.github.io/_posts/2021-11-01-languages-worth-learning.md

 ## Now really, what language should I learn next?

 This is my opinion.
-Others[^1] opinions exists obviously.
-I will add some explanations.
-You should start with C. Or Basic if you feeling fancy.
-Why?
+This is a list of langauges that are worth learning on 2021.
+Others[^1] opinions have been stated in the past obviously.
+They are outdated but I encourage you to also read others suggestions.

+Let's start.
+You should first learn Basic and then C. Why?
 Because the list is in alphabetical order and I would not recommend APL to my worst enemy.

 - **Basic**: